Trevor Lawrence Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Matchup vs. Indianapolis

-- Lawrence's 162 passing yards in one matchup against the Colts are 59.5 fewer yards than his over/under in Sunday's game.
+- Lawrence's 162 passing yards in one matchup against the Colts are 58.5 less than yards than his over/under in Sunday's game.

-- Lawrence did not throw a touchdown pass in that matchup against the Colts.

-- This week Lawrence will face the NFL's 18th-ranked pass defense (248.8 yards allowed per game).
+- At 1.9 passing TDs conceded per game, the Colts defense is ranked 30th in the NFL.

 Recent Performances

-- Last week against the Patriots, Lawrence went 17-for-27 (63.0 percent) for 193 yards, while throwing one touchdown and three interceptions.
+- Lawrence put together a 193-yard performance against the Patriots last week, completing 63.0% of his passes and throwing for one touchdown with three interceptions.

-- He also carried the ball two times for 16 yards, averaging eight yards per carry on the ground.
+- He added two carries for 16 yards, averaging eight yards per carry.

 Lawrence's Jacksonville Teammates